AFINITOR DISPERZ is contraindicated in patients with hypersensitivity to everolimus, to other rapamycin derivatives, or to any of the excipients.

 - A single point of contact

-- Insurance benefits verification, including information on denials/appeals
+- Insurance benefits verification

-- Information about financial assistance that may be available
+- 7-day Information about financial assistance

 - Free trial of AFINITOR DISPERZ